-In my opinion, the amounts carried in the balance sheet on account of the items identified above:

-A. Are in accordance with accepted actuarial standards consistently applied and are fairly stated in accordance with sound actuarial principles.
+Statement A-The amounts carried in the balance sheet on account of the items identified above are in accordance with accepted actuarial standards consistently applied and are fairly stated in accordance with sound actuarial principles.

 Given the liabilities and assets falling within the scope of the SAO, which actuarial standards of practice (ASOPs) were deemed applicable and how were they applied?
 Common ASOPs to consider for the Health SAO would include: